What is Fire Compartmentation?

 The choice of building materials in construction has to be fireproof or fire retardant.
 Such material prevents the spread of fires across the building, minimises the effect of the present fire, and keeps escape routes safe for the occupants.
 Such building materials include:

 Concrete: This material is fire-resistant and non-combustible, making it the ideal material for slowing down a fire’s progress.
-A compartmentation approach to the building’s design will ensure that whatever other materials burn in one section, there is no link to other similarly flammable material in the next room or section through the concrete wall, floor, or roof.
+A fire compartmentation approach to the building’s design will ensure that whatever other materials burn in one section, there is no link to other similarly flammable material in the next room or section through the concrete wall, floor, or roof.

 Brick: Bricks are also fire-resistant and non-combustible.
 The only chance of fire spreading depends on the type of mortar used.
 Nonetheless, bricks offer better fire protection than most other materials, except concrete.